livein21st/MovieAppRN/README.md

 <img src="./assets/appQR.png" width="200">

-## TBD
+## To-Do

-- Further implementation of api.js for fetching more than one page of upcoing movie list
+- Further implementation of api.js.
-- Search qeury request in the api
+  - Search query request in the api
+  - sort movie list based on the date
+- Redux implementation to retrieve the data.